envygeeks/jekyll-docker/README.md

   duplicate group names.) and will not remove any blank lines that you add yourself even if they are repeated.

+  At this time this method is considered alpha unless you know how to edit a Gemfile because it doesn't guarantee any uniqueness even if it tries in that if we stick a Gem you could end up with two versions, of which one you have to remove, including if you have a gem without a version and we add one with a version.

 * `$BUNDLE_CACHE` - Install to vendor/bundle (by default) so that
   you can cache the gems you install and speed up, this should probably be mixed with $UPDATE_GEMFILE or you should add "jekyll" to your gem